Contact: Allie Arcese

 Updated annually, the National Student Aid Profile serves as a resource lawmakers, congressional staffers, and members of the media can rely on to gain background on the basics of the federal student financial aid programs, how they have been funded over time, and how many students are reached each year.
 Several tables and figures in this year's edition of the report were impacted as a result of the COVID-related flexibilities.
 Under each affected table and figure, you will find a "COVID-19 note" with a brief explanation of the changes reflected.

 In the National Student Aid Profile, you will find an overview of the following programs:

 For each program, in addition to a basic description, you will find the most up-to-date data and information on the following:

-To set up an interview with a NASFAA spokesperson to discuss the Title IV programs, budget, appropriations, or anything contained in the National Student Aid Profile: Overview of 2020 Federal Programs, please contact NASFAA Director of Marketing & Communications Erin Powers.
+To set up an interview with a NASFAA spokesperson to discuss the Title IV programs, budget, appropriations, or anything contained in the National Student Aid Profile: Overview of 2023 Federal Programs, please email NASFAA Director of Communications Allie Arcese.

-The National Association of Student Financial Aid Administrators (NASFAA) is a nonprofit membership organization that represents more than 28,000 financial aid professionals at nearly 3,000 colleges, universities, and career schools across the country.
-NASFAA member institutions serve nine out of every 10 undergraduates in the United States.
-Based in Washington, D.C., NASFAA is the only national association with a primary focus on student aid legislation, regulatory analysis, and training for financial aid administrators.
-For more information, visit www.nasfaa.org.
+The National Association of Student Financial Aid Administrators (NASFAA) is a nonprofit membership organization that represents more than 29,000 financial aid professionals at approximately 3,000 colleges, universities, and career schools across the country.
+NASFAA member institutions serve nine out of every 10 undergraduates in the U.S. Based in Washington, D.C., NASFAA is the only national association with a primary focus on student aid legislation, regulatory analysis, and training for financial aid administrators.